Privacy and security of information

 Hard copy information will be kept secure in a locked facility.
 Again, only designated CHRA staff will be able to access these documents.

-MBIE websites have security measures in place to prevent the loss, misuse and alteration of information under our control.
-In order to maintain the cyber security of MBIE systems and information, MBIE systems are subject to ongoing monitoring (including activity logging), analysis and auditing.
+HUD websites have security measures in place to prevent the loss, misuse and alteration of the information under our control.
+In order to maintain the cybersecurity of HUD systems and information, HUD systems are subject to ongoing monitoring (including activity logging), analysis and auditing.
 We may use information about your use of our websites and other IT systems to prevent unauthorised access or attacks on these systems or to resolve such events.
 We may use this information even if you are not involved in such activity.

-MBIE may utilise services from one or more third party suppliers to monitor or maintain the cyber security of its systems and information.
-These third party suppliers will have access to monitoring and logging information as well as information processed on MBIE websites and other IT systems.
+HUD may utilise services from one or more third party suppliers to monitor or maintain the cybersecurity of its systems and information.
+These third-party suppliers will have access to monitoring and logging information as well as information processed on HUD websites and other IT systems.